fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

        [2, 3]])
 ```

 **Shift/Delay**: What if we want to introduce a shift in the array?
-That is instead of taking continuous values of the time series `0, 1, ..., n-1`, we want something like: `0, shift, 2*shift, ..., n-1`.
+That is instead of taking continuous values of the time series `0, 1, ..., n-1`, we want something like: `0, delay, 2*delay, ..., n-1`.
 It is trivial to do with numpy's array indexing: `array[::delay]`:
 ```python
 arr = np.arange(8)
 nrows = 3